 It is daunting when you look up aws.com and there is an ocean of stuff on the website.
 If you sign up, pick something relatively straightforward and follow a quick lab.
 It’s an iterative process.
 Follow a lab, do something, explore it, and then just keep building up step by step.
 It’s: ‘Eat the elephant, one bite at a time’.

 It’s about keeping your world small.
 We talk about that with continuous improvement.
 When you are building up experience it’s hard to not get overwhelmed with the services on offer.
 That’s where certifications are good.
-If you’re interested in a broad perspective, it’s worth taking the time to do certification.
+If you’re interested in a broad perspective, it’s worth taking the time to do the certification.
 You can be lucky with good levels of exposure and learn on the job.
-But certifications are good for taking it a topic at a time.
+But certifications are good for taking it one topic at a time.
 And to understand the services and how the cloud is set up.

 Education and certification

 The pathways of education and certification have been broadened to meet different user needs.
 ‘Cloud Practitioner’ is great for somebody getting started, who wants to understand what capabilities are available.
-When you get to associate and professional, the specialist certifications are more in depth with a bigger learning curve.
+When you get to associate and professional, the specialist certifications are more in-depth with a bigger learning curve.
 But all of them are hugely valuable.

 There is a structured guide for areas that you should be worried about.
 One area that came up when I did my certifications was well architected.
-And the well architected pillars are part of the educational material.
+And the well-architected pillars are part of the educational material.
 They’re referred to throughout all the certifications.
 They have been fed into all the white papers and guides.
 Security, Cost, Optimization, Reliability, Performance, and Sustainability.

 And from an educational track point of view, what I used was ‘A Cloud Guru’.
 More recently, ‘Skill Builder’ has become freely available.
 Udemy courses are really good.
 So there’s never been a better time to learn about the Cloud and AWS.
 And other Cloud Providers have similar educational materials.
-But the stuff that’s freely available now,is just fantastic.
+But the stuff that’s freely available now is just fantastic.